Skip to Main Content

 What building code are you currently under?

-The City of Destin is currently under the 2010 Florida Building Code and the 2008 National Electrical Code.
+As of June 30, 2015 the City of Destin is currently under the 2014 Florida Building Code and the 2011 National Electrical Code.

 What is required to be shown on a site plan?